China dismisses UK, Canada Olympic boycott as 'farce'

 China, the U.S. and Canada completed what was essentially a high-stakes prisoner swap earlier this year, but the Chinese government’s reputation has been severely tarnished in Canada.

+One global VIP who will be attending the winter Olympics is United Nations Secretary-General Antonio Guterres.
+The U.N. chief received an invitation from the International Olympic Committee to attend the Beijing Winter Games “and he has accepted it,” U.N. spokesman Stephane Dujarric said Thursday.

-On Thursday, French president Emmanuel Macron said he does not support a diplomatic boycott of the Games in China, but could reconsider after talks with other European countries.
+Earlier, French president Emmanuel Macron said he does not support a diplomatic boycott of the Games, but could reconsider after talks with other European countries.

 “We should not politicize” the Games by taking “small and symbolic” steps, Macron said.
-He added that he will seek opinions from other European Union states and the International Olympic Committee and then announce a common decision “in the next weeks.”
+He added that he will seek opinions from other European Union states and the IOC and then announce a common decision “in the next weeks.”

 Along with the boycott controversy, the pandemic has dictated that promotional events for the games be relatively low key, particularly when compared to the frenzied campaign launched ahead of the 2008 Beijing Summer Olympics.